 - Retrospectives that examine how the work done in a thesis or dissertation five or more years ago continues to function or evolve in the work of the minister or ministry.
 These works should contain the same elements as a Summary.
 (6,000-8,000 words in length)

 - Reader's guides are annotated bibliographies that review key literature in a focused field of practical theology, placing them in context and sometimes rating their relative importance.
 (6,000-8,000 words in length)

 - Book reviews provide scholarly, critical reviews of significant and recent publications in practical theological or ministerial fields.
 (800-1,600 words)

-Each submitted article undergoes a peer-review process intended to assure a high standard of work for each issue of the journal.
+Each submitted article undergoes a double-blind peer-review process intended to assure a high standard of work for each issue of the journal.
 Although authors may have written extensively about this work in a project/thesis, they will have neither published this article nor have submitted it simultaneously to another publication.

 Articles in Discernment do not necessarily represent the views of the editor, the editorial board, or the publisher.
 Responsibility for the facts and the opinions in these articles remains with the author; the work of the editor and editorial board is to engage submissions in a peer-reviewed process to select articles for publication consistent with the mission of the journal.